samsarahq/samsara-python/docs/DefaultApi.md

 # **get_sensors_history**
 > SensorHistoryResponse get_sensors_history(access_token, history_param)

-Get the historical data for the sensors.
+This method returns a set of historical data for the specified sensors in the specified time range and at the specified time resolution.

 ### Example
 ```python